2014 New Bingo Sites

 Virtue Fusion Network

 The Virtue Fusion network went from strength to strength in 2013.
 The big name sites rolled out their mobile versions and the network promotions got even bigger and better.
 Perhaps because of the impending taxation changes mentioned above, most Virtue Fusion sites offer no bonuses apart from the initial welcome bonus and instead have huge prizes and massive promotions to keep their players interested.
-Where Virtue Fusion leads, the rest of the industry is likely to follow.
+Where Virtue Fusion leads, the rest of the industry may follow.

 Three sites using Bede Gaming's highly regarded bingo software have opened so far and no doubt there will be more to come in 2014.
 Whether these sites will be networked or standalone remains to be seen.